ucbrise/flor/REFACTOR-v4.md

 1. **Per-run logs** at `.flor/runs/<tstamp>.jsonl` (microsecond tstamps, one JSON record per line), committed alongside the run that produced them.
 The rest of `.flor/` is auto-added to `.gitignore` on first run — see "Data sync-ing" below.
 2. **Reproducibility metadata** (`flor.arg` values, including seeds) lives in the shadow-branch auto-commit message body as `k=v` lines under the `FLOR::Auto-commit::<tstamp>` subject — survives even when log files are gone.
 3. **No `~/.flor` state.** Everything is project-local under `.flor/`: query-cache DB at `.flor/<projid>.db`, object store at `.flor/obj_store/<tstamp>/`.
-4. **One commit per run is guaranteed** even when source and args are unchanged: each run rewrites `.flor.cmd` (tracked at repo root) with the run tstamp and CLI invocation, which dirties the tree.
+4. **One commit per run is guaranteed** even when source and args are unchanged: each run rewrites `.<branch>.cmd` (tracked at repo root, with the branch name percent-encoded) with the run tstamp and CLI invocation, which dirties the tree.
 5. **`flor unpack` rebuilds the cache** by walking `.flor/runs/*.jsonl` directly — no historical git checkouts.
 6. **Self-describing loop context.** Each record's `ctx` is either `null` (run-level) or a flat list of `{name, iteration, value}` segments from outermost to innermost loop.
 No opaque IDs, no recursive `p_ctx` — nesting depth is `len(ctx)`, and the JSONL is readable end-to-end without a join table.
 Internally the cache stores `ctx` as JSON-encoded text on `logs`; the old `loops` table and `ctx_id` FK are gone.